Tips to improve your brain health and cognitive function

 - Learning a new language

 Anything that engages the brain and forces it to learn new skills can be a good exercise for the brain.
 These activities help maintain brain health and functions like reasoning and memory.
-Also, they can reduce the risk of age-related degenerative diseases, such as dementia and Alzheimer’s.
+Also, they can help reduce the risk of age-related mental health challenges, such as dementia and memory loss.
 While brain game apps are gaining popularity, there is no proof of their effectiveness.

 In the previous article, we talked about brain fog and what causes it.
 Brain fog may interfere with intellectual activities.
-If you experience any brain fog symptoms, you can try supplements for brain fog that will help you get rid of it.
+If you experience any brain fog symptoms, you can try supplements for brain fog that will help improve your mental stamina.

 4. Cutting Down on Stress